alexanderjireland/brock-purdy-mid-course-project/README.md

 To ensure a robust and accurate analysis, we utilized high-quality data from the following sources:

 - **nflfastR**: The primary source for **play-by-play data**, which includes detailed game-level events such as passing, rushing, and defensive plays.
 This dataset is widely used for advanced NFL analytics.
 The data can be accessed via GitHub: [nflfastR Repository](https://github.com/nflverse/nflfastR).
 - **Pro Football Reference**: Used for **coaching data**, to assign head coaches to each team per season.
-If multiple coaches led a team in a given year, the coach with the most games coached was assigned as that season’s head coach.
+If multiple coaches led a team in a given year, the individual with the most games coached was assigned as that season’s head coach.
 Coaching data can be retrieved via [Pro Football Reference](https://www.pro-football-reference.com/) and processed using `retrieving_coaching_data.ipynb`.
 - **Quarterback Salary Data**: The salary data for quarterbackswas integrated into the analysis to compare performance versus compensation.
 Salary data was sourced from [Over The Cap](https://overthecap.com/position/quarterback/2024#google_vignette).

   The **top 10 highest-paid quarterbacks in 2024** based on APY are: